 7 Tips for Entertaining Safely During COVID-19

-Let's face it, trying to entertain during the COVID-19 pandemic isn't easy.
+Let's face it, everyone is very concerned about entertaining safely during COVID-19 pandemic isn't easy.
 We all know humans are inherently social creatures and have a deep-rooted need for human contact.
 We've all been on "social distancing" lockdown for what feels like decades.
 Together, we want to all do our part to help lower infection rates in hopes of lifting the lockdown restrictions, but at the same time still, be able to have some degree of "normality" in our lives.

 We've come up with 7 helpful tips on how to entertain safely and reconnect with friends & family during these challenging times.

-DISCLAIMER: You should always follow the most current set of published guidelines by your local public health officials.
+You should always follow the most current set of published guidelines by your local public health officials.
 We are not public health officers, nor officials.
-The views expressed in this post are of our opinion only and must not be used or construed as official directives, guidelines or advice.
+The views expressed in this post are of our opinion only and must not be used or construed as official directives, guidelines, or advice.

 Tips for safer entertaining during the pandemic: